 First, a reality check: The good news is, according to numerous early childhood development experts: kids never stop learning, even if they’re not sitting at a desk.
+And they don’t need a ton of special homeschooling books or elaborate homeschool curriculums.

 “Children don’t stop developing just because there’s something major going on in the world,” says Tovah P. Klein, director of the Barnard College Center for Toddler Development.
 “The best you can do is set up some semblance of structure and let go of expectations.”